 Get Rid Of Tax Debts With Bankruptcy

 Most people are shocked to hear that, while most taxes cannot be discharged through bankruptcy, some can.
-The Oklahoma City bankruptcy lawyers at Hilbern Law can review your financial situation to see if your tax debt can be eliminated.
+The Oklahoma City bankruptcy lawyers at Hilbern Law can review your financial situation to see if your Debt can be eliminated.

 You can wipe out some tax debt by filing Chapter 7 bankruptcy only if all of the following conditions are met:

 - The debt is federal or state income tax debt.
 Other taxes, such as fraud penalties or payroll taxes, cannot be discharged through bankruptcy.
 In other words, the debt needs to be a regular tax payment that you owed either the State of Oklahoma or the IRS.